kgrid/kgrid-activator/README.md

 - `POST activator-url/kos/`: Deposit a single zipped Knowledge Object
 - `DELETE activator-url/kos/{naan}/{name}/{version}`: Delete a Knowledge Object from the shelf
 - `PUT activator-url/kos/{naan}/{name}/{version}`: Replace a Knowledge Object on the shelf.

+#### Cross Origin Requests
+The app uses CorsFilter to configuration of the allowed methods, origins and associated headers.
+Currently, it allows all methods from all origins.

 ## Running the tests